diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 > **Note**: True sorting isn't supported by the Beam API.
 The **Memory Group By** step does not require the input to be sorted.
 If you use the **Pentaho PDI Datasets** plugin for **unit testing**, you will have to sort the datasets via the built-in datasets sort definition (not the standard PDI Sort step) since you are using the Kettle engine to execute the unit test.

 Beyond that all steps should work.

+Generic steps like Data Grid, CSV Input, Table Input, ... are meant for small, non-parallel data sets.
+A generic step now uses a single threaded transformation.
+[Issue 30](https://github.com/mattcasters/kettle-beam/issues/30)

+Data for Kettle **input steps** needs to fit in memory.

+**Output steps** use **Row Set Size** of transformation for batching.
+Batching every **Row Set Size** rows to push through the single threader.
+This will dramatically improve performance of output steps like "Table Output" and "Neo4j Output".
+[Issue 31](https://github.com/mattcasters/kettle-beam/issues/31)

+Setting the step copies to `BEAM_OUTPUT` reduces the number of threads to 1 by doing a grouping/flattening before the step.
+In other words it’s an option to reduce parallelism to a single thread.
+[Issue 29](https://github.com/mattcasters/kettle-beam/issues/29#issuecomment-463380614).

 A very **simple example**: